bendqh1/javascript/local storage/handbook.md

 * As can be noticed in a web browser console, we only get strings from LocalStorage; not numbers and not arrays.
 * We can use `parseInt` method to turn a relevant string into a number.
-* The `storage` event is fired each time a strorage is modified, either on browser session or on window session.
+* The `storage` event is fired each time a strorage command is given (either about browser session or about window session).
 * Any web browser web development tool has a storage tab to check stored data.